 Rayobyte has the larger advertised residential pool.
 Proxy-IPv4 reports 300+ networks, 800+ subnets across 50+ countries across 50+ countries; Rayobyte reports 36M+ IPs across 100+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Rayobyte edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
+Rayobyte edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
 That said, the right choice depends on your target site mix — Proxy-IPv4 is typically picked for IPv4 (private) workloads, while Rayobyte is often chosen for ["residential" use cases.

 Rayobyte carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Proxy-IPv4 gates dedicated account managers and Rayobyte gates them on enterprise tiers.